January – March

 Duncan Terrace, Islington.

-The venue’s owner, Arthur, had decided to grow the company and had bought the premisses next door – an old students’ club in a dark basement, and plans to renovated it were taking shape.
-We had lots meetings down there looking at various designs with architects.
-It opened as The Gardening Club in late 1990 and Shelley was invited to manage it.
+The venue’s owner, Arthur, had decided to grow the company and had bought the premisses next door – an old students’ club in a dark basement.
+It had been stylishly renovated and opened as The Gardening Club in October the previous year.
+Shelley was invited to manage it.
 Now though, the Rock Garden was financially overstretched as an attempt to float the company hadn’t worked.
 I was made redundant on my first day back in the office, New Year 1991.
 Danny and I needed to move somewhere cheaper to live and Shelley very kindly offered their place for us to share.

 Heatherley Court, Stoke Newington.